JoshHarmon/mybb-better-password-practices/readme.md

-Password Hash for MyBB
+Better Password Practices for MyBB
 ==========================

+**Built on the foundation laid by [tommm/password-hash](https://github.com/tommm/password-hash) by Tom Moore**

-This MyBB plugin changes the cryptography method from salted password hashing to bcrypt (via PHP's `password_hash`).
+This MyBB plugin changes the cryptography method from salted password hashing to bcrypt (via PHP's `password_hash`) and disables the utterly moronic method of sending a user's first password via email.

 Please don't install this plugin until you have considered the caveats below.